fluree/docs.flur.ee/src/content/0.11.0/docs/examples/cryptocurrency.md

 ### Create a Schema

-The first step is to create a `wallet` collection with the predicates `wallet/balance`, which tracks the amount of currency each user has, `wallet/user`, which references a database `_user`, and `wallet/Name`, which is a unique name for the subject.
+The first step is to create a `wallet` collection with the predicates `wallet/balance`, which tracks the amount of currency each user has, `wallet/user`, which references a ledger `_user`, and `wallet/Name`, which is a unique name for the subject.

 ```flureeql
 [{